Julio Rodríguez: Postseason

 Rodríguez homered in Game 1 of the ALDS and drove in the winning run in Game 2.
-After 4 hits over those two games, he went 0-for-14 with 2 walks in the final three games of the series won by Seattle.
+After 4 hits over those two games, he went 0-for-14 with 2 walks in the final three games of the series, which Seattle won.

-In the American League Championship Series, Rodríguez scored the go-ahead run in Game 1, with a single and two walks in the game.
+In the AL Championship Series, Rodríguez scored the go-ahead run in Game 1, with a single and two walks in the game.
 He hit a three-run home run in the first inning of Game 2, a lopsided 10–3 win.
 He also walked once and struck out three times.
+He homered again in the first inning of Game 3, later hitting a single in the Mariners first loss of the series.
+In the decisive Game 7, he hit a solo home run and a double as Seattle lost 4–3 to the Blue Jays.
+Rodríguez was the final out of the game, swinging at a pitch off the plate from Jeff Hoffman.
+Rodríguez batted .208/.309/.500 in 12 postseason games, and his 34.5 percent strikeout rate was one of the highest in the majors.

+2026

+Rodríguez, a slow starter in prior seasons, had a poor first two weeks to begin the 2026 season, batting 7-for-49, but then got out to the best start in his career.
+He hit ten home runs in May, the most in any month in his career.
+On September 3, Rodríguez stole three bases to become the first player in MLB history to begin his career with five consecutive 20–20 seasons.